 When caching is turned off off, nginx passes all requests back to the back end webserver (Apache), which delivers the requested file directly from the file system.
 This is resource intensive, and makes web pages load much slower.
 Therefore this setting should only be used while developing the site.

-When Developer mode is enabled, caching is also automatically set to Off.
+When Development mode is enabled, caching is also automatically set to Off.

 Cache: Static Files (default setting)